TamKatja/MyTasks/README.md

 - `task/<task_id>` - Retrieves a single user task via a GET request.
 Removes a completed user task via a DELETE request when the *task-checkbox* is clicked.
 <br>

-The **frontend** of this application is built using HTML, CSS/Sass and Vanilla JavaScript.
+The **front-end** of this application is built using HTML, CSS/Sass and Vanilla JavaScript.
 Inspired by the popularity of single-page applications (SPAs) this project only contains 3 HTML pages (including `layout.html`, `index.html` and `login.html`) and instead relies on JavaScript/AJAX (including `main.js`, `lists.js` and `tasks.js`) to dynamically update sections of the page as required.
 This means when a user adds or removes a task the page is automatically updated without the need to refresh or load a new page.
 This improves user experience (UX) and application performance.
 Additionally, the use of Sass, a CSS pre-processer, improves stylesheet readability and enables code modularisation.

 <br>